-Hail causes about $1 billion dollars in damage to crops and property each year, according to the National Oceanic Atmospheric Administration (NOAA).
-Events involving wind, hail or flood accounted for $16.1 billion in insured catastrophe losses in 2013 dollars from 1994 to 2013 (not including payouts from the National Flood Insurance Program), according to Verisk's Property Claim Services division.
+Hail causes about $1 billion in damage to crops and property each year, according to the National Oceanic Atmospheric Administration (NOAA).
+Events involving wind, hail or flood accounted for $21.4 billion in insured catastrophe losses in 2014 dollars from 1995 to 2014 (not including payouts from the National Flood Insurance Program), according to Verisk's Property Claim Services division.

-The U.S. Weather Services posts detailed information on severe storm events, including hail, tornadoes and wind.
-2013 data on the number of tornadoes are posted online.
+The National Weather Service posts detailed information on severe storm events, including hail, tornadoes and wind.
+2014 data on the number of tornadoes are posted online.
 Historical and current data, including damages, are posted here.
-NOAA has a "search by state" database.
+NOAA has a “search by state” database.

 Damage caused by wind and hail cost State Farm and its policyholders more than $3.9 billion in 2012, according to an April 2013 analysis by the insurer.
 Texas was the state with the most wind/hail losses, followed by Illinois, New York, Ohio, Missouri, Tennessee, Indiana, New Jersey, Kentucky and Colorado.